OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 ```

 Inserting the CSRF token in the custom HTTP request header via JavaScript is considered more secure than adding the token in the hidden field form parameter because it adds [additional layer of security](#use-of-custom-request-headers).

-To further enhance the security, consider randomizing the CSRF token parameter name and/or value for each request.
-Implementing this approach results in the generation of per-request tokens as opposed to per-session tokens.
-This is more secure than per-session tokens as the time range for an attacker to exploit the stolen tokens is minimal.
-However, this may result in usability concerns.
-For example, the "Back" button browser capability is often hindered as the previous page may contain a token that is no longer valid.
-Interaction with this previous page will result in a CSRF false positive security event at the server.

 **Existing Synchronizer Implementations**